 Regardless of which hardware manufacturer or secure operating system you select, users are the weakest link in cybersecurity.
 Consumers who install vulnerable software on top of an OS become the problem.

 I recommend selecting and using only the most essential software from trusted sources.
 But how do you know what software is secure?

 TL;DR: Download, install, and use only paid or open-source software.
 Here’s why…

 Users often choose programs or apps because it’s free or offers a free trial.
 These software programs are typically unknown (security vulnerabilities) and more likely to contain bugs, exploits, or at a minimum, harvest users’ data.

 Software with paid licensing is usually higher quality, commercially supported, and generally respects user privacy (though read the privacy policies).
 Companies offering paid products have a financial incentive to secure their software and act in the best interest of their customers.

-Whether you go the paid route, leverage FOSS applications, or some combination in between, selecting secure software is the final step in establishing your secure computer.
+Whether you go the paid route, leverage FOSS applications, or some combination of the two, selecting secure software is the final step in establishing your secure computer.

 There’s an even larger threat to your laptop or mobile device’s security and your data privacy.

-In the security industry, the human in front of the screen is simultaneously the cause for a large attack surface and also the weakest link in the security chain.
+In the security industry, the human in front of the screen is simultaneously the cause of a large attack surface and also the weakest link in the security chain.

 Here are 9 unique habits and tips to help you keep the most secure computer system possible: